PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Mocks
 Quite often in tests, we need only simple objects rather than instances of full implementation of the given class.
-A good example: models where we are using mirage objects instead of Ember Data models, that differ with their inner implementation (which speeds up tests).
+A good example are models where we are using Mirage objects instead of Ember Data models.
+They differ from their inner implementation and it speeds up tests.

-If we have a mirage in our application, we have a globally available server that can help us create new models for us.
+If we have a mirage in our application, we have a globally available server that can help us create new models.

 ```javascript
 const user = {